thanhtam98/Chinese-chess/README.md

 ## Todo
 - [x] Write code for IBoard and IChessman
-- [ ] Write newInstance for IChessman and implementations for every chessman
+- [x] Write newInstance for IChessman and implementations for every chessman
+- [ ] Design move chessman mechanism
 - [ ] Design the User Interface
 - [ ] Refactor behaviorProviders [Optional]
+- [ ] Refactor pieces to optimize memory usage